Thingo2906/capstone2/README.md

 - Embed movie trailers using platforms like YouTube
 # *e.
 What will the user flow look like?*
 - Users start to register or login to the website
-- select a trending movies or search a movies by name.
+- select trending movies or search movies by name.
 - Users can add a movie to their list to watch later.
 - Users can read reviews of any movie from other users and state a review or reply to others.
-- Users can click play button to watch the trailer of the movie.
+- Users can click the play button to watch the trailer of the movie.
-- Users can click to logout button to leave the wesite.
+- Users can click to logout button to leave the website.
 # *f.
 What features make your site more than a CRUD app?
 What are your stretch goals?*
 - User Authentication and Profiles:
 + Allow users to create accounts, log in, and have personalized profiles.